Kanchenjunga Trek

 • Meals:Breakfast

-A short drive takes us to Bhadrapur airport, where we pick up our return flight to Kathmandu in plenty of time to relax, unwind, and perhaps celebrate the trek with friends over dinner.
+A short drive takes us to Bhadrapur airport, where we pick up our return flight to Kathmandu in plenty of time to relax, unwind, and perhaps celebrate the trek with friends.

 Got a question about this tour?